iwswordpress/ndc-gql/COURSES-02/GUIDE.md

 }
 ```

+### LAB:

-add Task.name to see how we can overwrite previous Task.name
+Uncomment Task.name to see how we can overwrite previous Task.name

+Task.user can also be overwritten provide the shape is as per schema.

 Note order of all tasks then resolve name then resolve subquery.

+There is a resolving chain of Query > Tasks.

 [TOP](#TOP)